Helping children cope with separation and divorce

 What if there is a more serious problem?

-See your doctor or contact the local child welfare agency if you think your child is being abused.
+See your doctor or contact the local child welfare agency if you think your child is being abused or neglected.

 Additional reading for parents